ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-custom-group-columns/index.md

 ## Next Up

-Continue to the next section to learn about the [Row Group Panel](../grouping-group-panel/).
+Continue to the next section to learn about the [Sticky Groups](../grouping-sticky-groups/).